Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 All features are supported on these variants with minor differences as follows:

-- ``TP_POINT_SIZE``: The width of vectors used for calculations differs by AIE variant.
+- ``TP_POINT_SIZE``: The width of vectors used for calculations differs by AI Engine variant.
 The point size ``TP_POINT_SIZE`` must be a multiple of the number of samples processed in an atomic vectorized butterfly operation.
 This is 16 for AIE and 32 for AIE-ML.
 - ``TP_RND``: Supported round modes differ between AIE and AIE-ML devices as for all library elements.
 - Number of ports: When configured for ``TP_API=1`` (stream IO), AIE will require 2 input ports (sample interleaved - even samples on the first port) and 2 output ports similarly interleaved.
 AIE-ML accepts one stream only.
 - ``TP_DYN_PT_SIZE``: the dynamic (run-time) point-size feature is supported on AIE only.